Do {Solar Panels need|solar panels require|Solar Panels require} {heat or light|lighting or heat|either light or heat}?

 Solar Panel Texas

 This is true for PV solar panels which are the standard electricity-generating solar panels.
-There are also solar thermal systems, however, which perform differently.
+There are {solar thermal systems|also solar thermal systems,} however, {that perform slightly|which perform|which operate slightly} differently.

 Solar Panel Houston